Skip to content

 Additionally, we wanted to provide an option for leaders to nominate themselves for an award.
 In that case, nominees will identify a validator who can answer the same minimal questions a nominator would have answered.

-Nominations for the 2026 James Irvine Foundation Leadership Awards will be accepted between February 10, 2025 and March 12, 2025.
-Any leader wishing to self-nominate must also do so by March 12, 2025.
-The deadline will not be extended.
+Nominations for the 2026 James Irvine Foundation Leadership Awards were accepted between February 10, 2025 and March 14, 2025 at noon.

 Step 2: Nominee Submission Deadline: April 30, 2025

-The second step of the nomination process—when nominated candidates provide detailed submissions—ends on April 30, 2025.
-In the case of self-nominations, validators also must submit their form by the April 30, 2025 deadline.
+The second step of the nomination process—when nominated candidates provided detailed submissions—closed on April 30, 2025.
+In the case of self-nominations, validators forms were also due by the April 30, 2025 deadline.

 When will 2026 Award recipients be announced?